For showtimes, click here.

 By the 1930s, James Cagney was the second highest paid actor in Hollywood, just behind Gary Cooper.

-The Roaring Twenties, originally entitled The World Moves On, represents what audiences had come to love about the movie star – his tough on-screen persona coming to life.
+The Roaring Twenties, originally entitled The World Moves On, showcased the tough on-screen persona that audiences came to love about their movie star.
 The film’s success even prompted the studio to pursue a sequel entitled The Fabulous Thirties, which would have reunited director Raoul Walsh, Cagney, and Bogart.

 2. The script changed a lot.

-Originally, director Raoul Walsh tried to talk Jimmy out of making the film because the script was in poor shape; he called it a “potboiler”.
-But Cagney didn’t give up on the project and even helped improvise changes to scenes.
-For instance, Cagney came up with the gag of knocking out two guys with one punch.
-The scene where it takes a moment for Frank McHugh to recognize Cagney was also improvised.
-Producer Hal B. Wallis didn’t appreciate the changes, and attempts were made to have the director stay on script.
+Originally, director Raoul Walsh tried to talk Jimmy out of making the film because the script was in poor shape; he called it a “potboiler."
+But Cagney didn’t give up on the project and even helped improvise changes to make it better.
+For instance, Cagney came up with the idea of knocking two guys out with one punch.
+Not everyone liked the changes though.
+Producer Hal B. Wallis attempted to keep the cast from deviating from the script.

 3. The director helped both actors.

 Raoul Walsh proved to be a fantastic director for both Cagney and Bogart.
-After this film, Walsh directed James in three more films, including the critically acclaimed White Heat – a return to playing a gangster after about ten years.
-Walsh also brought Bogart his break-out role with High Sierra.
+After this film, Walsh directed Cagney in three more films, including the critically acclaimed White Heat, which turned out to be the actor's return to playing a gangster after almost ten years.
+Walsh also gave Bogart his breakout role with High Sierra.
 Walsh said, "I never had much trouble with any of them.
 If they got rough, I got rough.
 But Jimmy never got rough.
 He was always a gentleman."